theofor1/PathfindingProject/Cmake - SFML - PathFinding/ReadMe.txt

 - create /build folder and go in it
 - cmake ..
+Or you can double click the cmake.py
 - Laucnh .sln file
 - compile (in debug or release): CTRL+MAJ+B
-- Go to App/Debug or App/Realease
+- Go to build/App/Debug or buid/App/Realease there you can find the .exe
 - Move Ressources folder here
 - execute App.exe
+- Enjoy